DB RTD Connection Wizard

 Step 1.
 Selecting Provider

-Select the desired data provider as described in the Database Connections topic.
+Choose the desired data provider as outlined in the Database Connections topic.

 DB RTD Connection Wizard - Select Provider